 Glossary

-A reaction in which the immune system overreacts to a specific food, potentially causing symptoms such as hives, swelling, vomiting, or breathing difficulties.
+- A reaction in which the immune system overreacts to a specific food, potentially causing symptoms such as hives, swelling, vomiting, coughing, wheezing, or breathing difficulties.

-A non-allergic reaction to a food that can cause symptoms like gas, bloating, diarrhea, or stomach pain but does not involve the immune system.
+- A non-allergic reaction to a food that can cause symptoms like gas, bloating, diarrhea, constipation, or stomach discomfort but does not involve the immune system.

 Can baby food cause an upset stomach?

 Yes.
-Baby food can cause temporary tummy upset, especially when new foods are introduced quickly, portions are large, or ingredients like dairy, gluten, or gas-forming vegetables bother your baby.
-Most episodes are mild, but ongoing pain, vomiting, blood in stool or poor feeding needs medical advice.
+Baby food can cause temporary stomach upset, especially when new foods are introduced too quickly, portions are large, or ingredients like dairy, wheat, acidic fruits, or gas-forming vegetables bother your baby.
+Most mild episodes settle, but ongoing pain, vomiting, blood in stool, poor feeding, or breathing symptoms need medical advice.

 How can I tell if baby food is upsetting my baby’s stomach?

-Watch for patterns after meals: increased crying, arching, gas, bloating, diarrhea, constipation, rashes or repeated spitting up soon after eating.
+Watch for patterns after meals: increased crying, arching, gas, bloating, diarrhea, constipation, rashes, hives, or repeated spitting up soon after eating.
 If the same food seems to trigger symptoms two or more times, pause it and discuss it with your pediatrician.

 Why is my baby’s stomach upset after starting solids?

-When babies start solids, their digestive system is still maturing.
-New textures, larger volumes and ingredients like fiber, dairy or acidic fruits can temporarily cause gas, loose stools or constipation.
-Starting slowly with soft, single-ingredient foods usually helps, but persistent symptoms should be checked by your pediatrician.
+When babies start solids, their digestive system is adjusting to new textures, fiber, starches, proteins, and portions.
+This can temporarily cause gas, looser stools, constipation, or fussiness.
+Starting slowly with soft, single-ingredient foods usually helps, but persistent or severe symptoms should be checked.

 How do I know if my baby isn’t tolerating solids?

-Signs include frequent vomiting, diarrhea or constipation, extreme fussiness after meals, refusal to eat, poor weight gain or rashes around the mouth or body linked to specific foods.
+Signs include frequent vomiting, diarrhea, hard stools, extreme fussiness after meals, refusal to eat, poor weight gain, blood in stool, or rashes linked to specific foods.
 Stop the suspected food and seek medical advice, especially if symptoms are severe or your baby seems unwell.

 Which purees are more likely to cause gas in babies?

-Gas is more common with high-fiber or cruciferous vegetables and some fruits, such as broccoli, cauliflower, cabbage, peas, beans, prunes, apples and pears.
-Introduce these in tiny amounts, one at a time, and balance them with gentler options like carrot, pumpkin, banana or sweet potato.
+Gas is more common with high-fiber or gas-forming foods such as broccoli, cauliflower, cabbage, peas, beans, prunes, apples, and pears.
+Introduce these in tiny amounts, one at a time, and balance them with gentler options like carrot, pumpkin, banana, avocado, or sweet potato.

 Related articles